limbernie/limbernie.github.io/_posts/2018-05-20-gemini-inc-1-walkthrough.md

 ![0.apvno5q230d](/assets/images/posts/gemini-inc-1-walkthrough/0.apvno5q230d.png)

-There's no need to fuzz the site for directories and/or files because the landing page has offered an important piece of information about the web application &mdash; it's built on [Master Login System](https://github.com/ionutvmi/master-login-system).
+There's no need to fuzz the site for directories and/or files because the landing page has offered an important piece of information about the web application—it's built on [Master Login System](https://github.com/ionutvmi/master-login-system).

 ### Master Login System